ahmetpergamum/LAMP/apache_usage.md

 # Configuration files
 ## sites-enabled and sites-available directories

-The difference is that virtual sites listed in the sites-enabled directory are served by apache.
+The difference is that virtual sites listed in the `/etc/apache2/sites-enabled/` directory are served by apache.
-In the sites-available directory there are the virtual sites that exist on your server but people can't access them because they are not enabled yet.
+In the `/etc/apache2/sites-available` directory there are the virtual sites that exist on your server but people can't access them because they are not enabled yet.

 You should edit files only in sites-available directory.
 Do never edit files inside the sites-enabled directory, otherwise you can have problems if your editor runs out of memory or, for any reason.